 VM-20, Section 9.G.8 (Editorial Note: also remove boxing around text.)

-Guidance Note: If the agreement allows the company to unilaterally take control of the underlying fund fees that ultimately result in the revenue sharing, then the revenue is considered guaranteed up until the time at which the company can take such control.
+If the agreement allows the company to unilaterally take control of the underlying fund fees that ultimately result in the revenue sharing, then the revenue is considered guaranteed up until the time at which the company can take such control.
 Since it is unknown whether the company can perform the services associated with the revenue sharing agreement at the same expense level, it is presumed that expenses will be higher in this situation.
 Therefore, the revenue-sharing income shall be reduced to account for any actual or assumed additional expenses.

 VM-21, Section 4.A.5 (Editorial Note: also remove boxing around text.)

-Guidance Note: If the agreement allows the company to unilaterally take control of the underlying fund fees that ultimately result in the revenue sharing, then the revenue is considered guaranteed up until the time at which the company can take such control.
+If the agreement allows the company to unilaterally take control of the underlying fund fees that ultimately result in the revenue sharing, then the revenue is considered guaranteed up until the time at which the company can take such control.
 Since it is unknown whether the company can perform the services associated with the revenue sharing agreement at the same expense level, it is presumed that expenses will be higher in this situation.
 Therefore, the revenue-sharing income shall be reduced to account for any actual or assumed additional expenses.